 Art approached them all to determine their interest in participating in a festival.
 McMenamins agreed to participate, but declined being an organizer.
 The remaining three – Widmer, BridgePort and Portland Brewing – established the Portland Brewers Festival Association of Oregon and set off to put on the first festival.

 The founders didn’t know it at the time, but they had a great concept on their hands.
 Today, the Oregon Brewers Festival is one of the nation’s longest running and best loved craft beer festivals; it’s also one the largest of its kind.
 Located on the west bank of the Willamette River, with majestic Mt.
 Hood as a backdrop, it is the ideal venue for beer lovers to congregate.
 With a laid-back attitude and scores of beers, the festival embodies the spirit of the city of Portland, and is the crowning jewel of Oregon Craft Beer Month.

 Portland – often referred to as Beervana – is currently the #1 large metro area for beer tourism, according to Travelocity’s Beer Tourism Index, so it’s no surprise the Oregon Brewers Festival is also considered a destination.
-Nearly 70,000 people annually travel from all parts of the world to drink up what the festival has to offer, and they spend money while they’re here; the Oregon Brewers Festival infuses more than $20 million each year to the local economy.
+More than 70,000 people annually travel from all parts of the world to drink up what the festival has to offer, and they spend money while they’re here; the Oregon Brewers Festival infuses more than $20 million each year to the local economy.